shuttle-hq/synth/CONTRIBUTING.md

 Furthermore, commits should be squashed before being merged to master.

 Also, make sure your commits don't trigger any warnings from Clippy by running: `cargo clippy --tests --all-targets`.
 If you have a good reason to contradict Clippy, insert an #allow[] macro, so that it won't complain.

+Plus, make sure your commits are properly formatted.
+You can automate this process by copying over the `pre-commit` file in `hooks/pre-commit` to `.git/hooks/pre-commit` which will make git automatically format your code before committing them.